Jacqueline A. Berrien: Early life and education

 Berrien was born on November 28, 1961, in Washington, D.C., where she was raised.
 Her mother, Ann Berrien, was a nurse who was a federal employee for three decades.
 Her father, Clifford Berrien, was a veteran of World War II who later worked for the Department of State to pay his college tuition.
 While a high school senior, Berrien became a clerk-typist for the federal government to afford to go to college.

 Berrien attended Oberlin College, receiving a Harry S. Truman Scholarship in her junior year.
 While at Oberlin, Berrien would become close friends with future Representative Yvette Clarke, who spoke on her behalf during her Senate nomination.
-Berrien graduated from Oberlin with high honors in government in 1983.
+Berrien graduated from Oberlin with high honors in government in 1983 and would later serve as a trustee for the college.

 Berrien would go on to attend Harvard Law School, graduating in 1986.
 At Harvard, Berrien was general editor of the Harvard Civil Rights-Civil Liberties Law Review.
 After graduating from law school, Berrien became a clerk for U. W. Clemon, the first African-American to serve as a District Court judge.